-Now David, 27, has surfaced to star in an upcoming, two-hour episode of television's "Police Story," the first step in re-establishing his career.
+Now David.
+27, has surfaced to star in a two-hour episode of television's "Police Story." the first step in re-establishing his career.

-"I'm glad the mania is over," he said.
+"I'm glad the mania is over." he said.
 "It was an incredible trip and tremendous experience to go through.
 I enjoyed it.
-But I stopped because I was overworked.
+But I stopped because I was over-

+HOLLYWOOD (UPI) - worked.
 I didn't think I could take that part of my career any further.